PreethiKumaresh/Mini_Project/README.md

 # Mini_Project

-## Student Management
+## Career Guidence Cell
-It is a Placement Java Enterprise Application build using JSP
+It is a Student Placement Java Enterprise Application build using JSP also in ASP.NET using LINQ